nager/Nager.PublicSuffix/README.md

 Nager.PublicSuffix
 ==========
-publicsuffix.org a list of known public domain suffixes (TLD).
-Some example .com, .co.uk, co.at.
-The current data loads from https://publicsuffix.org.
-This library does not nees a additional cache system is very fast on different domain names.
+The TLD proliferation makes it difficult to check domain names are valid.
+This project use the data of publicsuffix.org a list of known public domain suffixes (TLD) to validate and split domains in the parts (tld, domain, subdomain).
+The validation data loads direct from https://publicsuffix.org.

 ### nuget
 The package is available on [nuget](https://www.nuget.org/packages/Nager.PublicSuffix)
 ```
 PM> install-package Nager.PublicSuffix
 ```

+### Benefits

+- Very fast
+- Integrated cache
+- Async

 ### Donation possibilities
 If this project help you reduce time to develop, you can give me a beer :beer: